Avanade/DevOpsHOL/ui-testing/README.md

         ```

-1. In the **FunctionalTests** project, (modify or) create a .runsettings file containing the siteUrl as parameter.
-Find the local website port in the website project *(mywebapp\Properties\launchSettings.json)* and create:
+1. In the **FunctionalTests** project, create the **functionalTests.runsettings** file.
+And replace the content with the following content:

     <details><summary>functionalTests.runsettings (expand to view code)</summary>